How to optimize Your Word Press DataBase?

 You can change the interval of time whenever you need it; which gets measured in terms of seconds.

 Your database gets overloaded with trash since, by default, Word Press records deleted item for 30 days.
 You can decrease this span to make your website run faster.
 So, head to the wp-config.php file and add the following line of code:

 Define (‘EMPTY_TRASH_DAYS’, 3); You can change this interval as per your needs.

 Well, Word Press also gives the option to optimize your database manually.

-But remember it may get frustrating, and time-consuming you need to remember doing it daily.
-So, it’s a better idea to install a plugin which can do it regularly and even better.
-Here are three best tricks:
+But remember it may get frustrating, and time-consuming you need to remember to do it daily.
+Therefore, you can ease up the task by hiring seo services in India, we will install a plugin that can do it regularly and even better.
+Here are the three best tricks:

-This plugin is most popularly users for database optimization!
-WP-Optimize easy to use and can also be used by freshers in the field of Word Press.
-After you’ve installed and activated it, you can do table optimization and do clean-ups from time to time.
+This plugin is the most popular users for database optimization!
+WP-Optimize is easy to use and can also be used by freshers in the field of Word Press.
+After you’ve installed and activated it, you can do table optimization and clean-ups from time to time.

 2) WP-DB Manager

 This plugin is an option to WP-Optimize.
-It executes all type of actions in your database.
+It executes all types of actions in your database.
 WP-DB Manager restores, optimizes, and repairs a database and cleans the tables.
-It also helps you set up a clean-up from time-to-time.
+It also helps you set up a clean-up from time to time.

 3) Plugins Garbage Collector